 How do we hear?

-How often do we stop to consider what sound is around us?
-What is it made up of and where is it coming from?
+How often do we stop and think about all the sounds around us?
+What are the sounds made of and where are they coming from??

 Try This!
 Can you hear the distant rush of cars on a road, birds singing or your fridge humming away?
 These are background sounds which we often don’t notice.